Coming Out As Lesbian

 • Talk to someone you trust - it is really important for you to get support from people who you trust and or from an LGBT organisation, school / uni counsellor who will have dealt with many coming out experiences and will have sweet empathy.

 • Be patient - sometimes parents are in shock and need the space to deal with their own emotions.
 Why did they react badly?
 It could be for numerous reasons... because they are religious, they come from a traditional background ("What will the neighbours say!", they are worried for you for the gay life they think you will lead and a possible lonely life with homophobic abuse, disappointment that you wont bare them grandchildren...
 But sometimes, when they have had time to process this disclosure, some parents do feel guilt and regret, for a very long time, for reacting the way they did.
 I know my beloved Mummy did!
-Their possible cringe point responses:
+Their possible cringe point responses and how to perk yourself up:

-• 1 bottle of Moet - if they say "It's just a phase you are going through".
+• Treat yourself to a bottle of Moet - if they say "It's just a phase you are going through".
 A, true classic!
-Most of us have had that response.
+Many of us have had that response.

-• 6 cases of Moet - if they say "Being gay is abnormal" i.e not the human norm.
+• Treat yourself to a slick new outfit - if they say "Being gay is abnormal" i.e not the human norm.
 As demonstrated throughout this site, you are not the first, the only, nor the last person to be attracted to the same sex.
 Moreover, in 2011 in the Czech Republic, archaeologists unearthed the grave of what may be the remains of the oldest known 'transsexual' man.
 The prehistoric male skeleton dates to the Copper age (2900 to 2500 years ago) and was surrounded not by weapons but by domestic jugs and objects (like an oval, egg-shaped container) previously seen only in female graves.
+There have been LGBTQ+ groovers

-• Zillion cases of Moet - if they say "Being gay is unnatural".
+• Treat yourself to a slick holiday - if they say "Being gay is unnatural".
 But how do they define "natural"?
 They might define "natural" - "as found in nature and not involving anything made or done by people" (Cambridge Dictionary.)
 Spoiler alert: same sex love does occur in nature: albatrosses, dolphins, elephants, female Japanese Macaques (snow monkeys), giraffes, lions, penguins...
-If they define "natural" as instinctual, stemming from brain function prior to conscious thought, i.e. human choice, then homosexuality can't be classed as unnatural because, as any LGB individual will tell you, attraction towards the same sex is entirely instinctual to them.
+If they define "natural" as instinctual, stemming from brain function prior to conscious thought, i.e. human choice, then homosexuality can't be classed as unnatural because, as any LGB groover will tell you, attraction towards the same sex is entirely instinctual to them.
+FYI unlike muppet me, don't say tipsily "it's in my blood"!

 • Try and discuss it again - when the moment is right, try and discuss it again with them: (hard ask) try and ask them why they had a bad reaction to your coming out and, tell them how you feel.
 Communications is so important.